lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 ### Problem #2:  Conduct a PCA with the Szymanski and Bissonette [-@szymanski_perceptions_2020] research vignette that was used in prior lessons.

 The second option involves utilizing one of the simulated datasets available in this OER.
+The [last lesson](#sims) in the OER contains three simulations that could be used for all of the statistics-based practice suggestions.
+Especially if you started with one of these examples in an earlier lesson, I highly recommend you continue with that.

-Szymanski and Bissonette's [-@szymanski_perceptions_2020]Perceptions of the LGBTQ College Campus Climate Scale: Development and psychometric evaluation and Keum et al.'s Gendered Racial Microaggressions Scale for Asian American Women [@keum_gendered_2018] are ready for PAF analysis.
-The simulations are available in the chapters in which they are the featured vignette as well as in a simulations appendix at the end of the OER.
+Alternatively, Szymanski and Bissonette's [-@szymanski_perceptions_2020]Perceptions of the LGBTQ College Campus Climate Scale: Development and Psychometric Evaluation was used as the research vignette for the validity, reliability, and item analysis lesson.
+Keum et al.'s Gendered Racial Microaggressions Scale for Asian American Women [@keum_gendered_2018] will be used in the lessons on confirmatory factor analysis.
+Both of these would be suitable for the PCA and PAF homework assignments.

 ### Problem #3:  Try something entirely new.